sunnymui/frontend-nanodegree-feedreader/README.md

 All of the test specs and code are written in `jasmine/spec/feedreader.js`.
 If you want to add your own additional tests, you would write them in that file.

-If you want to set up tests on a different page, you need to include the Jasmine library files and your test spec code on that page.
+If you want to set up tests on a different page, you need to include the Jasmine library scripts and files, plus your test spec code on that page.
+If you don't want to download anything, you can just load it from a CDN--instructions for that in the next section.

 For documentation on how to write tests, [read the official guide.](https://jasmine.github.io/tutorials/your_first_suite)